-ensure that appropriate, robust Filtering and Monitoring is in place for on school devices and networks which are regularly reviewed at least annually to assess their effectiveness. • meet with our IT team annually to review filtering and monitoring procedures.
+- ensure that appropriate, robust Filtering and Monitoring is in place for on school devices and networks which are regularly reviewed at least annually to assess their effectiveness.
+Any school devices used away from school will also be subject to filtering and monitoring procedures. - meet with our IT team annually to review filtering and monitoring procedures to ensure they effectively prevent access to harmful or inappropriate content.

-Roles and Responsibilities of all staff
+c) Roles and Responsibilities of all staff